Flagsmith/flagsmith-docs/docs/advanced-use/ab-testing.md

 tested.
 The analytics platform will receive a stream of event data derived from the behaviour of the user.
 Combining these two concepts allows you to deliver seamless AB test.

 We have [integrations](integrations/overview.md) with a number of analytics platforms.
-If we dont integrate with the platform you are using, you can still manually send the test data to the downstream platform manually.
+If we don't integrate with the platform you are using, you can still manually send the test data to the downstream platform manually.

 ## Overview - Testing a new Paypal button